1jour1vin

 Wine rated (2025 guide) 94/100

-Produced entirely from the eastern part of the appellation, Hermitage La Maison Bleue 2022 was completely destemmed and aged in 15-20% new barrels.
-Its deep ruby/plum color is followed by a beautiful nose of blackcurrant, smoked herbs, graphite, and spices.
-It is medium-bodied to full-bodied, with a full and structured palate, good overall balance, and a lovely finish.
-I already enjoy it today and see no reason why it cannot be enjoyed for the next 20 to 25 years.
+Made entirely from grapes grown in the eastern part of the appellation, the 2022 Hermitage La Maison Bleue was fully destemmed and aged in barrels, 15–20% of which were new.
+Its deep ruby-plum color is followed by a beautiful nose of blackcurrant, smoky herbs, graphite, and spices.
+It is medium-bodied to full-bodied, with a full-bodied, structured palate, excellent overall balance, and a lovely finish.
+I’m already enjoying it today, and I see no reason why it shouldn’t be enjoyed over the next 20 to 25 years.

 1JOUR1VIN PRICE